Constitution & By-Laws

 deadline for payment has passed.

 3.)
-Cashiering may occur by order of the judicial Tribunal as a consequence of conviction in a disciplinary hearing.
+Cashiering may occur by order of Judicial Tribunal in accordance with these By-Laws.

 SECTION II.
 ELECTIONS